What Is Web Accessibility & How To Stay ADA Compliant.

-Driven by the power of AI, GTMA’s accessibility and compliance service uses automated tools to ensure your site is available and in line with existing and future legislation.
+Driven by the power of AI, GTMA’s compliance service uses automated tools and web accessibility checkers to ensure your site is available and in line with existing and future legislation.

 Whether you run a blog, eCommerce site, or a mobile app, our compliance suite has your business covered on any platform.
 As a part of our service, we implement our AI tool which consistently scans your website for any alerts or errors and dynamically updates and fixes those issues accordingly.

 Plus, our tools come with a dedicated team of attorneys that create your legal policies for free!
 Whenever there are new laws or amendments to current privacy regulations, our lawyers automatically update your policies to remain compliant, which are then dynamically updated on your website.

 We used this dynamic tool on our own website and discovered 72 errors.

 After implementation, our site was down to just a single error.

 Let our web development experts make your website accessible and compliant within seven business days!
 Fill-out the form below or reach out to your Account Manager to learn more information about our Accessibility + Compliance service.

 Contact us to schedule a demo or request a free quote!